ScottWhittaker/scottwhittaker.net.sveltekit/src/routes/posts/imperative-vs-declarative.md

 Tell the computer how to do something, we have to explicitly code all the details.

 > In computer science, imperative programming is a programming paradigm that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
-Imperative programming focuses on describing how a program operates. <cite>[wikipedia](https://en.wikipedia.org/wiki/Imperative_programming)</cite>
+Imperative programming focuses on describing how a program operates. <cite><a href="https://en.wikipedia.org/wiki/Imperative_programming">wikipedia</a></cite>

 A simple example, an imperative function to sum a list of numbers...